adrienharnay/ssr-starter-pack/README.md

 ];
 ```

-And in the markup we send to the client:
+And if you remember, in the markup we will send to the client:

 [server.js](./client/src/entry/js/server.js)
 ```js
 <link rel="stylesheet" href="${!manifests.server ? '/dist/server/main.css' : manifests.server['main.css']}" />
 ```

-I haven't talk about those weird "manifests" for now, this will come later in the long-term cache section.
-Don't worry about it for now.

-And that's it, CSS is handled!
-But what about images?
+CSS is covered too, and easily!
+We haven't noticed any Flash of Unstyled Content with this approach, even with throttled connection, so I think you are good to continue reading!

 ### Smaller images bundled with JS, larger images served by S3 (or some other CDN)

 First, we will define a breakpoint between small and large images.
-Let's say 20kb for the sake of this article.
+Let's say 20kb.
 Thanks to [url-loader](https://github.com/webpack-contrib/url-loader), images which weigh less than 20kb after compression will be inlined, while larger images will be loaded by the browser.

 #### Generating images